 voir la liste complète

-Marianne Vogel, Sébastien Joannin, Adam Ali, Yves Bergeron, Edith Leclerc, Cécile Latapy, Hugo Asselin.
+Marianne Vogel, Sébastien Joannin, Adam A. Ali, Yves Bergeron, Edith Leclerc, Cécile Latapy, Hugo Asselin.
 Les premières étapes de la végétation d’anciennes îles du lac Ojibway (Abitibi, Québec) au début de l’Holocène 16e colloque annuel du CEF, Université de Montréal (2023-05-08)

-Marianne Vogel, Adam Ali, Hugo Asselin, Sabrina Leclercq, Cécile Latapy, Sébastien Joannin, Yves Bergeron.
+Marianne Vogel, Adam A. Ali, Hugo Asselin, Sabrina Leclercq, Cécile Latapy, Sébastien Joannin, Yves Bergeron.
 Histoire des paléo-îles du lac proglaciaire Ojibway

 (Abitibi, Québec)